Zarasim/Covid_transmission_train_platform/README.md

 # covid-transmission-train-platform

-Simulation of Covid transmission on train platform
+Simulation of Covid transmission on train platform.